lnhutnam/lnhutnam.github.io/content/about.md

 <img src="/images/avt/114420940_p0.jpg" alt="avt"
 style="float:left; width:30%; height:30%; padding-right:10px; border-radius: 50%;">

-I am currently graduated student in Computer Sciences and Applied Mathematics (Double Master Programmes) at <a href="https://en.hcmus.edu.vn/" target="_blank">University of Science, Vietnam National University, HCMC</a>.
-In CS Graduated Programme, I was fortunate to be advised by **<a href="https://www.fit.hcmus.edu.vn/~lhbac/">Prof. PhD Le Hoai Bac</a>**.

-Before joining graduated program, I received Bachelor’s Degree in Computer Science and was fortunate to be advised by **<a href="https://www.fit.hcmus.edu.vn/~lnthanh/">Mr. Le Ngoc Thanh</a>**.
+I currently studying graduated programme in **Computer Sciences** and **Applied Mathematics** (*two distinguished Master programmes*) at the University of Science, Vietnam National University, HCMC.
+In the Computer Science Graduate Program.
+I have the privilege of being mentored by **<a href="https://www.fit.hcmus.edu.vn/~lhbac/">Prof. PhD.
+Le Hoai Bac</a>**.
+Prior to my graduate studies, I earned my Bachelor's Degree in Computer Science, with guidance from **<a href="https://www.fit.hcmus.edu.vn/~lnthanh/">Mr. Le Ngoc Thanh</a>** on the topic of *knowledge graph completion based on neural networks*.

-My main research field is graph mining, especially knowledge graph and its related problems (completion, and reasoning).
-Furthermore, I also have a huge interest in theoretical computer science and mathematics (optimization).
+My primary research focus is on **graph mining**, particularly in the area of knowledge graphs, including challenges related to completion and reasoning.
+In addition to this, I possess a deep interest in theoretical computer science—covering areas such as *graph theory* and *distributed theory*—as well as in mathematics, where my passions lie in *mathematical programming, numerical methods, and topics related to probability*.

 My favoriate quote:
 > "Complete disorder is impossible", Theodore S. Motzkin, Israeli-American mathematician, 1908 - 1970